This website began with a listing of things that don't add up in the teachings of the Church of God.

 3) We need to stop blatantly transgressing God's Sabbath, the fourth Commandment.

-The only reason Church members today have no problem eating out in restaurants on the Sabbath, and even conducting other business on the Sabbath, is because of Herbert Armstrong's lukewarmness on this subject.
+Sabbath breaking has been "the mark of the beast" all throughout man's time on Earth.
+This has been a test from God for all of His firstfruits (Rev 20:4).
+The only reason Church members today have no problem eating out in restaurants, and even conducting other business, on the Sabbath, is because of Herbert Armstrong's lukewarmness on this subject.
 The Word of God instructs us very differently (Neh 10:31, 13:15-22).

 4) We need to practise baptism in the name of Jesus Christ, instead of "in the name of the Father, the Son and the Holy Spirit".